I was told to scam Singaporeans: Bangladeshi man who was trafficked to scam compounds

 The job promised a US$1,000 (S$1,300) monthly salary, five times more than in Bangladesh.
 His parents mortgaged their land and raised about US$3,000 to pay the recruitment fees.

-After his flight landed in Phnom Penh, Bangladeshi brokers brought him to an office, where a man interviewed him for the job.
+After his flight landed in Phnom Penh, Bangladeshi brokers took him to an office, where a man interviewed him for the job.

 Then, he was sent on a nine-hour car ride to Long Bay in Dara Sakor, a special economic zone about 250km away from Phnom Penh with tourism projects owned by a Chinese conglomerate.

 Long Bay was flagged as a scam compound in an August 2022 Al Jazeera report.
-Quoting police sources, it reported at least 50 people have been rescued from the area.
+Quoting police sources, it reported at least 50 people had been rescued from the area.

 Mr Salam worked in a building beside a luxury casino hotel.
 His workplace resembled an office, complete with desktop computers and chairs.